Anecdotally, most dog owners have seen their prized pooch mirror human behavior and show jealousy.

 New babies are particularly troublesome for dogs because your body language tells them you’re seriously invested in this tiny little creature.
 An excellent starting place would be letting the dog sniff a blanket or outgrown item of clothing that smells of the baby and rewarding them for responding calmly.
 Additionally, try to keep your dog’s schedule as similar as possible to before baby arrived and encourage lots of positive interaction.

 While a jealous dog can be frustrating to deal with, being confident in your position as a pet parent and being intentionally fair will see you through.
 Make sure you schedule playtime, exercise and petting into your daily routine, even if there’s a new addition to your home.
+But don’t leave a dog unattended around a baby or a small child.
 If you need help with training, don’t be shy about going to a dog behaviorist.
 Pooches are highly intelligent and complex animals, and lots of people need help bringing out the best in their pet.

 A New Dog Brings So Much to Your Household